bnckmnlt/Danotes/README.md

 > Change the port by editing the app.js file to your desired port number.

 ## **Credits**
-This project was created by @rootViewview.
+This project was created by @pigeonpoppy.
 Special thanks to the following resources:
 + [Visual Studio Code](https://code.visualstudio.com/)
 + [Express.js](https://expressjs.com/)
 + [Mongoose](https://mongoosejs.com/)